dbltoe/Trademark/bootstrap/bootstrapReadMe.md

 NOTE: Although this mod works with the 2.0.0 beta as of 5 Oct 2023, beta files should only be used in a test environment and the procedures listed here for 2.0.0 may change upon its final release.

 There is one new language file for 1.5.7d and one for 1.5.8a or newer.
 This is due to the changes in language defines which started with 1.5.8.
-The files do not overwrite any corefiles and can be simply added to your current files.
+The files do not overwrite any core files and can be simply added to your current files.
+You will need to change HEADER_TITLE_TRADEMARK in the language file to reflect the company name you want to appear on the navBar.
+NOTE:  Since it's a define, special characters like & do not require special coding.

 The changes in the includes/templates/YOUR_TEMPLATE/common/tpl.header.php are as follows: